 There’s also evidence that the Kerry Blue’s original role was that of a utility terrier on the farm.
 Stepping in to help in myriad ways, this dog hunted down pesky creatures like rats, rabbits and badgers and aided in guarding and herding livestock such as cattle and sheep.
 In England and their native Ireland, the breed also assisted in hunting small game and birds, retrieving them from the land and water once the hunters hit their marks.

 The Kerry Blue Terrier has a patriotic streak as a mascot for those who strove for Irish independence.
 The breed first came to North America in 1918 and started to appear in various dog shows in the early 1920s.
 Today’s Kerry Blue is still well-equipped to find a mouse in the house, but most pet parents set up a comfy dog bed near the fireplace so their beloved companion can relax instead.

 If you’re considering this blue-coated dog, which the American Kennel Club recognized in 1922, keep in mind that Kerry Blue Terrier prices tend to range between $2,000 to $2,500 for puppies.
 To find a puppy, check out the reputable breeders of the Kerry Blue Terrier at the AKC Marketplace.
 You can also reach out to Kerry rescue organizations to adopt a Kerry or keep an eye out for the breed at your local animal shelter.

 Do Kerry Blue Terriers shed?

-Luckily for you (and your upholstery!), Kerry Blue Terriers barely shed at all.
-But weekly brushing and combing is still important to remove loose hair and keep knots from forming in your pup’s fur.
+Luckily for you (and your upholstery!), Kerry Blue Terriers barely shed.
+But weekly brushing and combing are still important to remove loose hair and keep knots from forming in your pup’s fur.